 I write as part of my profession as a successful fundraiser, Director of Development and Marketing, and a grant-writer for nonprofits, where my grants have been awarded millions in funding.
 I have composed countless major gifts and development proposals, plus marketing and public relations pieces for local, national, and international markets.

 After another uninspired and predictable story, I said to myself, "I could write a better story than that."
 I took the challenge to heart.
 None of my previous professional writing experience prepared me for the sheer fun and how exhilarating creative writing is.
-Creating drama and humor, along with developing characters into an entertaining story, was pure enjoyment.
-Currently, an unpublished author, I have begun submitting my work to publishers and agents.
+Creating drama and humor and developing characters into an entertaining story was pure enjoyment.
+As an unpublished author, I have begun submitting my work to publishers and agents.

 My first novel is Jonathon Brian Goode and The Hurricane, which includes some auto-biographical shards, about the wild adventures of a misfit who is the world's greatest unathletic athlete.

 The escapades of an oddball named Jonathon Brian Goode, who lived by his theory of low expectations academically and the dreams of being the next sports superstar.
 Despite his obstacle of having no natural aptitude for athletics.
 He practiced every day to develop his killer tennis serve.
-This is not a book about sports, but of life and the personalities in it.
-In a chance opportunity helping set up carnival booths, Johnny B Goode tested the baseball radar gun challenge.
-Only to find those years of practicing his elusive tennis serve, gave him the fastest fastball ever seen in major league baseball.
+In a chance opportunity to help set up carnival booths, Johnny B Goode tested the baseball radar gun challenge.
+Only to find those years of practicing his elusive tennis serve gave him the fastest fastball ever seen in major league baseball.
 In a bizarre tryout for his beloved Chicago Cubs, he became the most feared relief pitcher in baseball known as 'The Hurricane.'
 Loved by fans, his crazy stunts and wild press conferences put him at odds with coaches and players.